 Why should we study the Bible?
-Here are five reasons from Summit’s President Emeritus, Dr. David Noebel:
+Here are five reasons from Summit’s founder, Dr. David Noebel:

 1. The Bible is a part of world literature.